-Scroll down past the Map to see our Panama Itineraries-

 Nature lovers should explore the rainforest, jungles and endless coastline of Panama.
 Base yourself for a few days in Boquete, David or the small surfing village of Santa Catalina and see the natural wonders of the country.
 Cloud forests, black sand beaches metres away from lush jungle and wildlife abound in many corners of the country.

 There are two UNESCO listed National Parks in Panama with very distinct geography and climates.
-The Amistad National Park, which covers areas of both Costa Rica and Panama, is in the north east of the country and home to five kinds of big cats – pumas, ocelots, margay, jaguars and jaguarundis.
+The Amistad National Park, which covers areas of both Costa Rica and Panama, is in the north east of the country and is the home land of multiple indigenous groups.
+The wildlife includes five kinds of big cats – pumas, ocelots, margay, jaguars and jaguarundis.
 There are also over 600 species of birds.
-The park is also the home land of multiple indigenous groups that live in small villages within the park.

 The remote Coiba National Park and Special Marine Protection Area is a region off the Pacific west coast of Panama and includes 38 smaller islands in the Gulf of Chiriqui.
 It is the last refuge for many threatened animals like the crested eagle.
 The island was formerly a penal colony but the prison was officially closed in 2004.
 The area provides protection to humpback whales, pilot whales, killer whales, dolphins, turtles, manta rays, marlins and more.
 In total there are over 760 species of marine fishes and 33 species of sharks in the area.
 For travellers interested in diving or exploring Coiba, we can add on 2 or 3 days in Santa Catalina to one of the itineraries below.